KoldBrewEd/api4graphql-mcp/README.md

    - URL: `http://localhost:3000/mcp`
 3. **In the Copilot chat or command palette, type:**
    ```
-   Show me all countries and their capitals
+   Show me all stock items with color, brand, and unit price
    ```
    or
    ```
-   Use the query-graphql tool with: { "query": "query { countries { name capital } }" }
+   Use the query-graphql tool with: { "query": "query { dimension_stock_items(first: 10) { items { StockItemKey StockItem Color Brand UnitPrice } } }" }
    ```
 4. **View the results in the Copilot chat or output panel.**